MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/create-config-for-mam-conditional-access.md

 ### Build the iOS Client App

-1. Build a skeleton app with the client ID from the Azure AD.
+1. Build a skeleton app with the client ID from the Microsoft Entra ID.
 2. Make sure that the iOS app references **Xamarin.Intune.MAM.SDK.iOS** package.
 3. For iOS, the IPA file should be built.

 ### Build the Android Client App

-1. Build a skeleton app with the client ID from the Azure AD.
+1. Build a skeleton app with the client ID from the Microsoft Entra ID.
 2. Make sure that the Android app references **Microsoft.Intune.MAM.Xamarin.Android** package.
 3. For Android, the APK file should be built.